GLOBAL MARKETS-Stocks, crude plunge on economic data, oil oversupply

 The retail sales data set U.S. consumer spending up for its worst decline in four decades.

+The pan-European STOXX 600 index slipped 3.3%, after rising almost 8% since April 6 on early signs the health crisis was ebbing and hopes sweeping lockdown measures would soon be lifted.

+Chancellor Angela Merkel said some shops in Germany could reopen next week, but that social distancing rules would remain in place.
+England’s chief medical officer said that while Britain was probably close to the epidemic’s peak, it was too soon to begin thinking about next steps.

-In Europe, oil companies Total SA, Royal Dutch Shell Plc and BP Plc all sank, pushing the European energy index down 6.9%.
+Oil companies Total SA, Royal Dutch Shell Plc and BP Plc all sank in Europe, pushing the European energy index down 6.9%.

 U.S. Treasury yields fell across the board as risk aversion flared up again.
 U.S. two-year yields dropped below 0.2% for the first time in three years.